coderefinery/coderefinery.org/content/blog/2021-11-20-phase-2-lessons-learned.md

 #### Regional Coordinator (RC)

-- During the priod where the RC role was given as a part of tasks by a CodeRefinery project staff, the RC had an administrative role within the Carpentries on both COWs and SOWs in the relevant region.
+- During the period where the RC role was given as a part of tasks by a CodeRefinery project staff, the RC had an administrative role within the Carpentries on both COWs and SOWs in the relevant region.
 In total, appointed RC carried out administrative works on **35 workshops**.
 In addition, she recorded 28 past SOWs hosted by University of Oslo, which were eligible to be recorded in the Carpentries database but had not been registered.
 - RC initiated the following:
     - [Nordic region mailing list at topic-box (managed by the Carpentries)](https://carpentries.topicbox.com/groups/local-nordic),
     - ["Nordic and Baltic Get Together" session at CarpentryCon 2020 @home](https://2020.carpentrycon.org/schedule/#session-48), and